lucasvasconcelos8/Project-NoSQL/redis/simple-store/README.md

 ## Jedis

-Jedis is a client in Java for Redis and it1s pretty simple with easy tutorial on github.
-Jedis also have maven dependency which brings facilities to project with.
+Jedis is a client in Java for Redis and it's pretty simple with easy tutorial on github.
+Jedis also have maven dependency which brings facilities to project with him.

 The inicialization of jedis is simple (with a single cluster in a localhost which is the case of this implementation):

 	Jedis jedis = new Jedis("localhost");

-After that you go use this "jedis" instance to execute calls in database redis!
+After that, you go use this "jedis" instance to execute calls in database redis!
 Just this!

 ## Simple-Store dataset

 This implementation use a very simple dataset, because the purpose is to show a minnimum example using an application Java with Redis.
-To help you quick understand the dataset, there is a description:
+To help you understand the dataset, there is a description:

 	Chaves:
 		loja:cliente